yupryanya/yupryanya/README.md

 #### 👋 Hi there!
 I'm Yulia.
 An engineer with 2 years in software testing and a diverse IT background.

-With experience in system administration, software implementation, and support, now I'm ensuring the quality and reliability of software products.
+With experience in system administration, software implementation, and support, now I'm ensuring the quality of software products.

 #### 🚀 Current Focus
 Currently expanding my proficiency into test automation with Java to enhance efficiency and reliability in the software development lifecycle.